abruce1184-stack/SaaS_Cancelation_Analysis/README.md

-# SaaS Subscriber Cancellation Analysis
+# SaaS Subscriber Cancelation Analysis

-SQL-based cancellation analysis in Snowflake identifying the key drivers of a 37.3% SaaS churn rate through cohort analysis, year-over-year trending, and exit survey data — with business impact modeling quantifying the revenue opportunity of targeted retention tactics.
+SQL-based cancelation analysis in Snowflake identifying the key drivers of a 37.3% SaaS churn rate through cohort analysis, year-over-year trending, and exit survey data — with business impact modeling quantifying the revenue opportunity of targeted retention tactics.

 ---